Configuring Apache Spark Ecosystem

 There are some parameters like number of nodes in the cluster, number of cores in each node, memory availability at each node, number of threads that could be launched, deployment mode, extra java options, extra library path, mapper properties, reducer properties, etc., that are dependent on the cluster setup or user preferences.
-These parameters should be given control over, to the Apache Spark application user, to fit or configure Apache Spark ecosystem to the Spark application needs.
+These parameters are given control over, to the Apache Spark application user, to fit or configure Apache Spark ecosystem to the Spark application needs.

-We shall learn the parameters available for configuration and what do they mean to the Apache Spark ecosystem.
+We shall learn the parameters available for configuration and what do they mean to the Spark ecosystem.

 Following are the three broad categories of parameters where you can setup the configuration for Apache Spark ecosystem.